vihuang93/costmanagement/README.md

 ```

 2) 400 Validation error can be thrown, See detail in the 'bad data' section
+3) 200 Ok, scenario when no data is inserted

 #  3. GET: /prodcosts/{id} This endpoint is to get production costs of each episode for a show, including amortized costs.